Table of Contents

 hackthissite.org

 - The above queried DNS record responded with 5 IPv4 addresses – 137.74.187.102.
 Instead of using a domain name, users can also use an IPv4 address.
-A record is defined to map an IP address to the domain name.
+A record is defined to map an IP address to a domain name.

 AAAA Record